 Ultimately, the nature of the virtual family office enables more families to benefit from the same synergistic approach and extensive expertise that single-family offices provide the wealthiest among us.
 When done right, a virtual family office offers not only coordinated solutions in alignment with a family’s wants and needs, but also a much broader array of high-impact solutions.

-Contact AG Asset Advisory at email@example.com to set up an exploratory meeting to see if a virtual family office makes sense for your family.
+Visit AG Asset Advisory or contact us at firstname.lastname@example.org to set up an exploratory meeting to see if a virtual family office makes sense for your family.
 We’d love to help.

 Anthony Glomski is the founder of AG Asset Advisory, an SEC-registered Family Office.
 His team works extensively with successful entrepreneurs so they don’t miss out on any potential opportunities and get the results they want.
 This collaborative process addresses an array of family, financial, and lifestyle concerns along with coordination and oversight of various professionals to keep everyone focused tightly on their goals.

 Submit a Comment

 Anthony Glomski is the founder of AG Asset Advisory, an internationally recognized SEC-registered Family Office.
 His team works extensively with entrepreneurs so they don’t miss out on any potential opportunities and they get the results they want.
 This collaborative process addresses an array of family, financial, and lifestyle concerns along with coordination and oversight of various professionals to keep everyone focused tightly on their goals.